vvvvvvss/Hyperloops/README.md

 Elon Musk's tunneling company, conducting research and development on hyperloop technology.

 ## Some countries that are developing hyperloop include:
+### India:
-India: The Avishkar Hyperloop team has successfully tested a prototype pod and is working on a full-scale pod that can reach speeds of up to 1,200 km/h
+The Avishkar Hyperloop team has successfully tested a prototype pod and is working on a full-scale pod that can reach speeds of up to 1,200 km/h
-Dubai and Abu Dhabi: Plans are being developed to link the two cities with a hyperloop Mexico City and Guadalajara: Hope to be one of the first to showcase the new technology
+### Dubai and Abu Dhabi:
+Plans are being developed to link the two cities with a Hyperloop
+### Mexico City and Guadalajara:
+Hope to be one of the first to showcase the new technology

 ## Additional interesting facts: